jethromayuk/jethromay.com-2020/content/posts/2020-in-review/2020-in-review.md

 5. [Getting Started With Version Control](https://jethromay.com/posts/getting-started-with-version-control/)

 I have begun plotting out a few ideas for 2021's articles, which I will likely be starting once I return from my much-needed break.
-Move into a bigger home.

 ### Move into a bigger home

-My fiance and I, (now wife) wanted to move into a bigger house.
+My fiance and I, (now wife) wanted to move into a bigger home.
 While we were comfortable in our previous home, we wanted more space and a little more privacy.
 We achieved that goal towards the end of 2020, moving into our current home.

 ### Secure a job overseas